aws-samples/cross-account-private-api-patterns/README.md

 cd alb-mtls
 ```

+### Prerequisites

+To use a custom domain name for private DNS, you will need an existing [Route53 Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html) and a registered domain.

 This example uses an AWS Private Certificate Authority, but you could follow the same process for any external/3rd party certificate authority.
 To create a CA to use for mTLS, follow the following steps (can be in any AWS account):

 1. Create ACM Private CA, specifying the CN (Common Name) as the domain (e.g. mtls.mydomain.com)